 New subscribers get a 30-day free trial for the movie service, which then migrates to a monthly fee.
 This auto renews, but you can cut the chord at any time, without penalty.

 Once the 30-day free trial is up then the price for content differs depending on what you want.
-If it's the Entertainment Pass you are after, then it will be £6.99 a month.
+If it's the Entertainment Pass you are after, then it will be £6.99 a month (this is set to rise to £7.99 in mid-August).
 The Sky Cinema pass is more expensive at £9.99.

 There's also a Kids pass which is the cheapest of the four at £2.99.